ttmgr/Air_Metagenomics/Functional_Annotation_Tools.md

 20. General Workflow

+    Preprocessing:
-    Preprocessing: Optional error correction of nanopore reads to improve accuracy.
+    Optional error correction of nanopore reads to improve accuracy.

-    Assembly (if applicable): Assemble reads into contigs using assemblers like Canu or Flye.
+    Assembly (if applicable):
+    Assemble reads into contigs using assemblers like Canu or Flye.

+    Gene Prediction:
-    Gene Prediction: Identify genes using tools like Prodigal or MetaGeneMark.
+    Identify genes using tools like Prodigal or MetaGeneMark.

+    Protein Translation:
-    Protein Translation: Translate nucleotide sequences into protein sequences.
+    Translate nucleotide sequences into protein sequences.

     Functional Annotation:
+        Homology Search:
-        Homology Search: Align protein sequences against databases using DIAMOND or BLAST.
+        Align protein sequences against databases using DIAMOND or BLAST.
+        Domain Identification:
-        Domain Identification: Use InterProScan or Pfam Scan to find protein domains.
+        Use InterProScan or Pfam Scan to find protein domains.
-        Orthologous Group Mapping: Apply eggNOG-mapper for functional context.
+        Orthologous Group Mapping:
+        Apply eggNOG-mapper for functional context.

+    Functional Assignment:
-    Functional Assignment: Assign GO terms, KEGG pathways, and enzyme codes.
+    Assign GO terms, KEGG pathways, and enzyme codes.

+    Data Integration:
-    Data Integration: Combine results from different tools for comprehensive annotation.
+    Combine results from different tools for comprehensive annotation.

+    Visualization:
-    Visualization: Use MEGAN or other visualization tools to interpret functional profiles.
+    Use MEGAN or other visualization tools to interpret functional profiles.

 21. Considerations for Nanopore Data

+    Error Correction:
-    Error Correction: Due to higher error rates, consider using tools like Filtlong or Porechop for quality control.
+    Due to higher error rates, consider using tools like Filtlong or Porechop for quality control.

+    Long-Read Advantages:
-    Long-Read Advantages: Longer reads can capture complete genes and operons, improving annotation.
+    Longer reads can capture complete genes and operons, improving annotation.

+    Tool Compatibility:
-    Tool Compatibility: Ensure that chosen tools can handle long-read data effectively.
+    Ensure that chosen tools can handle long-read data effectively.

-Note: Selection of tools may depend on computational resources, dataset size, and specific research goals.
-It's common to use multiple tools in combination to enhance the accuracy and depth of functional annotations.
-References

-    DIAMOND GitHub
-    MEGAN Community Edition
-    eggNOG-mapper
-    InterProScan
-    Prokka GitHub
-    MetaErg GitHub
-    DRAM GitHub
-    MetaGeneMark
-    HUMAnN GitHub
-    KEGG Tools
-    SqueezeMeta GitHub
-    Pfam
-    PANNZER2
-    DeepARG GitHub
-    antiSMASH
-    Kaiju GitHub
-    MG-RAST